 Our commitment to employee safety is continuously growing on a daily basis.
 We understand that the success of our company relies on the completion of our contractual obligations without interruption and/or delay.
 Employee safety plays a major role in accomplishing this goal.

-The David H. Martin Excavating, Inc. Safety Technician visits our project sites to establish and maintain a highly visible presence within the company.
-It is the Safety Technician’s responsibility to visit each major project site to verify that the safety program is properly addressing the hazards that are generated during the course of construction.
+The David H. Martin Excavating, Inc. Safety Site Manager visits our project sites to establish and maintain a highly visible presence within the company.
+It is the Safety Site Manager’s responsibility to visit each major project site to verify that the safety program is properly addressing the hazards that are generated during the course of construction.
 Projects under construction are audited for properly planned safety procedures during particularly hazardous stages of the project such as excavations, fall protection, or confined-space entry.

 Safety ultimately begins with the training and knowledge of proper work practices and expectations of all of our employees.
 Every individual is trained to work safely.
 Our written Safety Program provides immediate guidance and direction for all employees and is provided in both English and Spanish.
 As a condition of employment, each employee must consistently work in a safe manner.